CitizensFoundation/open-active-voting/lib/ruby-saml/README.md

 end
 ```
 The following attributes are set:
-  * id_sso_target_url
+  * idp_sso_target_url
   * idp_slo_target_url
-  * id_cert_fingerpint
+  * idp_cert_fingerprint

+## Retrieving Attributes

-If are using saml:AttributeStatement to transfer metadata, like the user name, you can access all the attributes through response.attributes.
-It contains all the saml:AttributeStatement with its 'Name' as a indifferent key the one/more saml:AttributeValue as value.
+If you are using `saml:AttributeStatement` to transfer data like the username, you can access all the attributes through `response.attributes`.
+It contains all the `saml:AttributeStatement`s with its 'Name' as an indifferent key and one or more `saml:AttributeValue`s as values.
 The value returned depends on the value of the
-`single_value_compatibility` (when activate, only one value returned, the first one)
+`single_value_compatibility` (when activated, only the first value is returned)

 ```ruby
 response          = OneLogin::RubySaml::Response.new(params[:SAMLResponse])